Ongoing Colorado Art Walks

 First Thursdays kick the weekend off early year-round in the charming box-canyon town of Telluride.
 A dozen galleries invite browsing art lovers in, and downtown restaurants feature art-walk specials to make sure they have enough food and drink to fuel their trek.
 Some of the galleries even host kids walks — self-guided tours that teach basic principles of art to curious kids.

-On first Fridays, the Arkansas River mountain town of Salida hosts its art walk, with more than 20 galleries opening shows or hosting artists’ receptions.
-Additionally, each summer Salida holds a major weekend-long art walk (June 25–28, 2015) with theater, concerts, demonstrations, classes in additional to gallery previews and artists’ receptions.
+On the second Saturdays of every month, the Arkansas River mountain town of Salida hosts its art walk, with more than 20 galleries opening shows or hosting artists’ receptions.
+Additionally, each summer Salida holds a major (June 24–26, 2016) with theater, concerts, demonstrations, classes in additional to gallery previews and artists’ receptions.

 Old Colorado City